 And he does the name calling.

-I mean, I heard him last night how he was saying how he calls News them a name, and I understand that, but I'm concerned about it going back and just being the uh the little bully on the kindergarten playground.
+But I'm concerned about it going back and just being the little bully on the kindergarten playground.

-I mean, we can't have we just can't have that.
+I mean, we can't have, we just can't have that.

 Can't we just bring our country together and you express your thoughts and your opinions respectfully so you can have some kind of productive and meaningful conversation to bring the country together.

-I mean, how how can he do that to get into the country together?
+I mean, how can he do that?

 Trump said something last night that is really true, though.